Is a cup of Joe really that bad? Nutritionist Sharon Zarabi sounds a wake-up call.

 In fact, caffeine pulls water out of your system and depletes the vocal folds of needed lubrication.

-Dry vocal chords tend to tighten which temporarily hinders voice range and endurance.
+Dry vocal cords tend to tighten which temporarily hinders voice range and endurance.

 The more caffeine you drink, the worse the effect on your voice – check out the chart below to make sure caffeine isn’t sneaking into your life.